wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 ![Firewall Rule Activation][4]

 In the upper right hand corner of the management client are a cluster of buttons.
-Click the “Send Changes” button to send the modified rules to the firewall, then click the “Activate” button.
+Click the "Send Changes" button to send the modified rules to the firewall, then click the "Activate" button.

 With the activation of the firewall ruleset this example environment build is complete.
 Optionally, the post build scripts in the References section can be run to add an application to this environment to test the below traffic scenarios.